WagnerChristoph/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         if the key is not in the proper format or the incorrect password was provided.

+    :raises TypeError: If a ``password`` was given and the private key was not encrypted.

     :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized
         key is of a type that is not supported.